-Super quick and easy pickled cucumber that will give the perfect zing and uplift your taste bud instantly.
+Super quick and easy spicy pickled cucumber that will give the perfect zing and uplift your taste bud instantly.
 You can enjoy these with a sandwich on the side, or add a few in between the slider.
 I even like it with sushi rice and fried egg on top.
 It's so refreshing, with a hint of mild heat from the chili oil.

 This brine is a keeper, and you can keep adding cucumbers to the same brine once the cucumber slices gets over.